Quantifying Age and Model Uncertainties in Paleoclimate Data and Dynamical Climate Models with a Joint Inferential Analysis: Data and Models

 \section{Data and Models}

-Our approach uses forward-models of each aspect of the system that results in the paleoclimate data, and then learns all unknown quantities in a joint inferential analysis.
-The components we include are an astronomical forcing model (a) that drives a climate model (b); an archive model (c) that describes which quantities are stored and how they are stored; and a measurement model (d) relating observations (e) to the true values.
-This is summarised in Figure 1.
+Our approach uses forward-models of each aspect of the system that results in the palaeoclimate data, and then learns all unknown quantities in a joint inferential analysis.
+The components we include are an astronomical forcing model (a) that drives a climate model (b); an archive model (c) that incorporates an age model relating core depths to ages, and a function linking proxy and climate variables; and a measurement model (d) relating observations (e) to the true values.
+This is summarized in Figure 1.
 The models used here are relatively simple, but even for these the inference is computationally challenging.
 However, in principle each component could be replaced by a more sophisticated choice, and, notwithstanding computational challenges, the inference methodology described in this article could still be used.